Dotfile-Management-III

 So now that we have a basic setup and understanding of the tool, let’s manage files with secrets.
 Currently, I have some files that I’d rather keep protected, especially if I use a private repository on my git host be it GitHub, Gitlab or else.

-For that we’ll need the chezmoi
+For that we’ll need the chezmoi templating feature, and the cli tool

 from the password manager, in this blog post I’m using on 1Password, but